Should You Travel To Angola?

 Angola is a country that is very slowly opening up to tourism and we say that cautiously as there are areas throughout the country where you could be putting your personal safety at risk.
-Traveling to Cabinda, Lunda Norte, and Lunda Sul is not safe and these areas should be avoided.
-While the persisting political issues are still keeping this country off almost all traveler's lists of places to go, there is interest from the Angolan government to take a more serious look at the possibilities that more tourism can bring.
+Traveling to Cabinda, Lunda Norte, and Lunda Sul is not currently safe and these areas should be avoided.
+While the are persisting political issues still keeping this country off almost all traveler's lists of places to go, there is interest from the Angolan government to take a more serious look at the possibilities that more tourism can bring.

 Sadly, most of the big game in Angola were killed during their civil war which ended in 2002.
 The good news is that since the war ended in 2002, there are now programs to bring back the animal populations, such as in Quiçama National Park, or Kissama, which is just south of Luanda.
 This is the best place to view wildlife in Angola.

-While there are not as many animals as found at Kissama, the Iona National Park is a most fascinating place in the south of Angola and a visit here could thrill even the most well-traveled adventurer.
-Along the coast is the vast Namib Desert, which runs from the middle of Angola all the way down the coast to South Africa and here is where you can find the infamous ghost town on Baia dos Tigres, a former peninsula that the ocean reclaimed and turned into an island that is now completely abandoned.
-Getting there is quite the adventure!
-If you make it all the way down south or are in the north of Namibia, the Ruacana Falls are some of the biggest in Africa and are situated right on the border.
+For an awesome adventure in Angola, head to the south coast.
+The vast Namib Desert, which runs from the middle of Angola all the way down the coast to South Africa is a stunning landscape and a great place to roam.
+Here is where you can find the infamous ghost town on Baia dos Tigres, a former peninsula that the ocean reclaimed and turned into an island that is now completely abandoned.
+Getting there is quite the adventure and makes for great travel stories!

 From Luanda, have an incredible adventure, albeit an expensive one, with a three-day 4x4 excursion to the very beautiful Malanje Province.
 Traveling inland, at times on dirt roads, you'll drive through incredible scenery making stops at the N'dalatando Botanical Gardens and at Piedras Negras.
 These are very unusual rock formations said to be shaped like the animals of the savannas.
 Continuing on, not far from here are the spectacular Kalandula Falls.
 By volume, this is one of Africa's largest waterfalls rivaling Victoria Falls, and they are quite the stunner.
 This trip also includes a visit to Cangandala Park which is the smallest national park in the country.
 Cangandala and the Luando Strict Nature Reserve are special because there are efforts underway to save the nearly extinct giant sable antelope which is Angola's national animal that was thought to be extinct after the civil war.